-For the measurement of compressive strength, cubic mortar samples were cast in 50 x 50 x 50 (mm) molds in accordance to ASTM C109.
-Mortar prisms $25.4 \times 25.4 \times 285$ (mm) were prepared for the measurement of the length change according to ASTM C490-83a.
-The water/cement ratio used was 0.48.
+For the measurement of compressive strength, cubic samples were cast in $50 \ge 50 \ge 50 \pmod{100}$ molds in accordance to ASTM C109.
+Mortar prisms 25.4 $\ge 25.4 \ge 285 \pmod{100}$ were prepared for the measurement of the length change according to ASTM C490-83a.

-After demolding a first series of samples were cured in water at room temperature.
-A second series was pre-cured in water 28 days at room temperature then immersed in 5% hydrous sodium sulfate solution at 5°C. The compressive strength reading was performed after 7, 28, 56, and 90 days and the length change was measured after 56 and 90 days.
+After demolding a first series of samples were pre-cured 28 days in water at room temperature.
+The pre-cured specimens were parallelly immersed in water and in 5% hydrated sodium sulfate solution at 5°C. The compressive strength reading was performed after 7, 28, 56, and 90 days and the length change was measured after 56 and 90 days.

 To accelerate the rate of sulfate attack on the mortars, a second series of samples were prepared from R2 as well as from the clay-bearing Portland limestone cements (A20-10, A10-20) using a higher water to binder ratio of 0.6.
-The samples were pre-cured 24 hours then parallel series were immersed in water at room temperature and in 12% hydrated magnesium sulfate solution at 5°C. Readings were taken after 7, 14, and 28 days.
+The samples were pre-cured 24 hours only then parallel series were immersed in water at room temperature and in 12% hydrated magnesium sulfate solution at 5°C. Readings were taken after 7, 14, and 28 days.